All Episodes

 That's a lot.

-So obviously this guy uh he's he's dead.
+So obviously this guy, he's dead.

-It's for him to get that volume of drugs means it's connected.
+For him to get that volume of drugs means it's connected.

-Pound of meth, half a kilo roughly.
+Pound of meth, half a kilo, roughly.

 Drug traffickers are always paranoid, chat.